-- Let the cake cook completely.
+- Let the cake cool completely.
 Make the icing by mixing the icing sugar and lemon juice together until smooth.
 Pour evenly over the cake, sprinkle with the extra poppyseeds and leave to set before cutting into squares.

 - When making this you want to make sure your mash has no lumps - it might be best to chuck it in a food processor before adding to the cake.
 Make sure it's cold too!